anneliensmets/anneliensmets.github.io/pages/notes.md

 title: Notes
 ---

-The feed page shows a collection notes.
+The feed page shows a collection of notes.